Speak Now (song)

-A re-recorded version, titled "Speak Now (Taylor's Version)", was released as part of her third re-recorded album Speak Now (Taylor's Version) on July 7, 2023.
-The song peaked at number 24 on the Billboard Global 200 and entered on the charts in Australia, Canada, New Zealand, the Philippines, and the US.
+Following the 2019 dispute regarding the ownership of Swift's master recordings, a re-recording of the song, titled "Speak Now (Taylor's Version)", was released as part of her third re-recorded album Speak Now (Taylor's Version) on July 7, 2023.
+Produced by Swift and Christopher Rowe, it peaked at number 24 on the Billboard Global 200 chart and reached several countries worldwide, including those in Europe, North America, Oceania, and Southeast Asia.
+Critics praised the re-recording for retaining the appeal of the original and for Swift's vocals.